10 Best Ways to Upgrade to Business and First Class On Your Next Flight

 Here’s how the major airlines handle companion upgrades:

-- American Airlines – Elite members who have earned system-wide, regional, or 500 mile upgrade certificates can use them for companions.
-Companion upgrades are available on paid and award tickets.
+• American Airlines – Companion upgrades are available on paid tickets for all elite members.
 Companions qualify for complimentary upgrades with the same elite status priority as the elite member.

-- Alaska Airlines – Alaska Airlines MVP Gold and MVP Gold 75K elite members can request upgrades for traveling companions on the same itinerary.
+• Alaska Airlines – Alaska Airlines MVP Gold, MVP Gold 75K, and MVP Gold 100k elite members can request upgrades for traveling companions on the same itinerary.

 Bottom Line: An elite member who has earned upgrade certificates on American Airlines, United Airlines, or Alaska Airlines can sponsor any traveler to use the upgrade certificate.
 The elite member does not need to be traveling with the person receiving the upgrade.
 All 4 airlines allow companion upgrades for travelers on the same reservation as the elite member, with restrictions.